sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS student guide - Migrating Oracle to Azure SQL.md

 2. Can we have two proof of concepts that demonstrate both migrations?

-3. Do we need to rewrite all our applications for SQL Server?
+3. Do we need to rewrite all our applications for SQL Server or Azure SQL Database?

-4. Do we need to rewrite all our reports for SQL Server?
+4. Do we need to rewrite all our reports for SQL Server or Azure SQL Database?

-5. Will our security migrate over from Oracle to SQL Server?
+5. Will our security migrate over from Oracle?
 How do we handle security in the new database?

 6. Do we need to invest in a JSON storage system for the JSON data we're storing from our vendor's web service?